U-C-S/Hurl/Docs/Features/Rule-Matching.md

 ## What about rulesets?

 Each ruleset is a collection of rules.
 You can have as many rules as you want inside a ruleset.
-Each ruleset is associated to a browser and you can have multiple rulesets for same browser.
+Each ruleset is associated to a browser and you can have multiple rulesets for the same browser.
 Additionally, rulesets are prioritized as per the ordering.
 If the same rule exists in two different rulesets, the ruleset that's higher in the list is triggered first.

 ## From UI